-- (a) have had a visit from a medical educator within three years of the assessment visit (including time 'on-hold'); - (b) have worked in the practice for at least three months FTE in the nine months up to the assessment visit; - (c) complete a medical record self-audit prior to the visit.
-This must have been completed within six months of the visit and must be done in the practice at which the visit is taking place; - (d) sign a declaration that they do not have a pending criminal proceeding, nor a current or pending investigation under the Health and Disability Commissioner Act 1994).
-If a registrar is currently under investigation, a Fellowship assessment visit will not be undertaken until the investigation is completed.
-The final outcome of the investigation may impact on eligibility for Fellowship. - subsequent to the signing of this declaration, should a new investigation arise before the awarding of Fellowship, the final decision for Fellowship will be deferred until the final outcome of the investigation is known; - (f) declare any conditions of practice or voluntary undertakings on their practicing certificate for consideration.
-Visit eligibility will be determined by the College.
+- (a) have had a visit from a medical educator within three years of the assessment visit (including time 'on-hold'); - (b) have worked in the practice for at least three months FTE in the nine months up to the assessment visit. - (c) complete a medical record self-audit prior to the visit.
+This must have been completed within six months of the visit and must be done in the practice at which the visit is taking place; - (d) sign a declaration that they do not have a pending criminal proceeding, nor a current or pending investigation under the Health and Disability Commissioner Act 1994.
+If a registrar is notified of a complaint or is currently under investigation, a Fellowship assessment visit will not be undertaken until the investigation is completed.
+The final outcome of the investigation may impact on eligibility for Fellowship. - (e) If 4.2 (d) applies and there is likely to be an extended delay, the College may request the censor in chief to consider the individual circumstances.
+Upon consideration of the information provided by the registrar and the investigating body, the censor in chief may recommend proceeding to a Fellowship assessment, as long as they are satisfied the nature of the complaint will not materially impact eligibility for Fellowship. - (f) subsequent to the signing of this declaration, should a new investigation arise before the awarding of Fellowship, the final decision for Fellowship will be deferred until the final outcome of the investigation is known.